ProAgileAB/agile-team-development/guides/Balancing-Team-and-Individual-Work.md

 **Current preferences**

-"We are all humans and we may have our preferences for how we want to work.
+"We are all humans, and we may have our preferences for how we want to work.
 This may change from week to week, day to day etc, depending on how many things such as life in general."

 "Let’s end with exploring where you feel the most at home right now on the grid.
-If you have a preference: stand on the team individual axis to show what it is" ( Do it yourself when explaining)
+If you have a preference: stand on the team individual axis to show what it is" (Do it yourself when explaining)

 **Conclusions**